DIG-A-DINO 2014 DINOSAUR DISCOVERY WEEK

 The Australian Age of Dinosaur Museum’s “Dig-A-Dino” weeks are an experience with a difference and something to really tell your friends about.
 They offer a fascinating and scientifically important look into Australia’s ancient past and once-in-a-lifetime opportunity to be a part of history as it unfolds.

 Taking place in the vast, rolling Mitchell grass downs country of the Winton district, these digs have produced a bounty of dinosaur bones that are, so far, all are new to science.
 Many of the fossils are from gigantic sauropods that were common in the Winton district 95 million years ago.
-Can you imagine an animal 20 metres long and 4 metres high, weighing as much as five fully-grown African elephants?
+Can you imagine an animal 20 meters long and 4 meters high, weighing as much as five fully-grown African elephants?
 Don’t imagine it, come with us and discover it!

 The “poster boy” of the collection, however, is Australoventor wintonensis or “Banjo”, the largest predatory animal discovered in Australia so far.
 Banjo was discovered in the same dig site as Diamantinasaurus matildae or “Matilda”, a gigantic sauropod.